-More information about the IPS revisions policy is available in the Quality and Methodology Information report.
+More information about the IPS revisions policy is available in the Quality and Methodology Information (QMI) report.
 The most up-to-date and accurate estimates for all published months can be found in the latest edition of the Overseas travel and tourism monthly statistical bulletin.

-Note that, although data by the International Passenger Survey (IPS) feed into the calculation of migration statistics, the overseas travel and tourism publications do not provide any information relating to international migration.
+Note that although data from the IPS feed into the calculation of migration statistics, the overseas travel and tourism publications do not provide any information relating to international migration.